-Doctors are working to learn more about ALL, how to best treat it, and how to provide the best care to people diagnosed with this disease.
+Doctors are working to learn more about acute lymphoblastic leukemia (ALL), ways to treat it, how to best treat it, and how to provide the best care to children diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
-Always talk with your child’s doctor about the diagnostic and treatment options best for your child.
+Always talk with your child’s doctor about the best diagnostic and treatment options for your child.

 Monitoring leukemia recurrence.
 New methods for detecting small numbers of leukemia cells that can’t be seen under a microscope were introduced in the 1990s.
 These techniques are now being used to detect minimal residual disease (MRD) after remission.
 There are times when measurements of MRD, in blood or bone marrow samples, will be used to determine your child’s risk level and treatment.
-Research is ongoing to determine the level of MRD, measured at which time point, that affects the rate of recurrence.
-This research also looks at whether changes in treatment will change the meaning of MRD measurements and their effect on the cure.
+Research is ongoing to determine the level of MRD, measured at specific time point, that affects the rate of recurrence.
 Currently, researchers are studying the relationship between the biology of the leukemia cells and these measurements.

 New treatments.
 Finding new ways to treat leukemia are important areas of research.
-New drugs to kill leukemia cells, such as the T-cell-specific drug nelarabine (Arranon) and the antibody epratuzumab (LymphoCide) are being studied and may improve the cure rate for children with ALL in the future.
+New drugs to kill leukemia cells, such as the T-cell-specific drug nelarabine (Arranon), the antibody blinatumomab (Blincyto), and chimeric antigen receptor T-cells (CAR T-cells) are being studied and may improve the cure rate for children with ALL in the future.
 Other new treatments—antibodies, chemotherapy, and other biologically active treatments—are being studied with the hope that they will increase the cure rate and/or decrease the likelihood of side effects.

-Supportive care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current childhood ALL treatments in order to improve patients’ comfort and quality of life.
+Palliative care/supportive care.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current childhood ALL treatments in order to improve comfort and quality of life for patients.

 Looking for More About the Latest Research?

-If you would like additional information about the latest areas of research regarding childhood ALL, explore these related items that take you outside of this guide:
+If you would like more information about the latest areas of research in childhood ALL, explore these related items that take you outside of this guide: